Checklist to Increase Productivity of your Remote Team

-Remote work has often seen to benefit both employees and employer.
+Remote work has often been seen to benefit both employees and employers.
 Companies including remote work as an option make a definite statement that the work metric they care about is progress and completion of a project rather than the desk hours their employees put in.
 While employees opting for remote work make a statement that they are willing to be flexible and highly communicative in their work.

 Employees save a lot of money as remote work eliminates the cost of commute and rent.
 Reduction in the amount of time spent on unpleasant commute also benefits a remote worker as it lowers stress and boosts morale.
-Remote work allows millennial and younger workers, who are currently pursuing college, to work removing office commute hassle.
-Working from home also provides employees with more significant family interaction and hence making one happy.
+Remote work allows millennials and younger workers, who are currently pursuing college, to work removing office commute hassle.
+Working from home also provides employees with more significant family interaction and hence makes one happy.
 A happy employee is a productive employee!

 Which brings us to the point that if remote work is highly awarding, then why still many companies and CXOs fail in taking advantage of it?
-Reason comes to be that maintaining and keeping remote workers productive is tricky on its own.
+The reason comes to be that maintaining and keeping remote workers productive is tricky on its own.
 To overcome this, we’ve made a comprehensive checklist on how employers can increase the productivity of remote workers.

 Checklist to get the best out of your remote team!

 - Hire the right people: The first and most crucial step is to hire the right talents.
 With talent galore across the globe, companies have great options to choose from.
-You need to make sure that any worker you hire from any part of the world must be highly flexible with work, meeting timings and be very communicative.
-Hiring international workers may be tricky because of the language and time zone difference, but diverse team members bring different cultural and regional thinking to a team, creating a broader aspect.
+You need to make sure that any worker you hire from any part of the world must be highly flexible with work, meeting timings, and be very communicative.
+Hiring international workers may be tricky because of the language and time zone differences, but diverse team members bring different cultural and regional thinking to a team, creating a broader aspect.
 Also, before hiring, every employee needs to be cross-verified by recommendations, suggestions, or a quick screen check on the internet.
-Establishing trust on remote workers is key to greater ease in work.
+Establishing trust in remote workers is key to greater ease in work.

-- Keep communicating: Even though remote work gives excellent comfort to employees in case of work hours and freedom to work in an environment and state that they feel right in, a company should always have a daily team or individual meetings with every remote worker to get work progress and also to brainstorm on better ideas.
-Using free professional video calling platforms like Zoom, Remotes or Google Meet, one can facilitate a large number of team members in one virtual room just like an office conference room where any team member can join and leave.
+- Keep communicating: Even though remote work gives excellent comfort to employees in case of work hours and freedom to work in an environment and state that they feel right in, a company should always have daily team or individual meetings with every remote worker to get work progress and also to brainstorm on better ideas.
+Using free professional video calling platforms like Zoom, Remotes, or Google Meet, one can facilitate a large number of team members in one virtual room just like an office conference room where any team member can join and leave.
 All of these platforms provide a facility to create and use a single room that can stay online 24/7.

 - Let your workers communicate with each other: Companies should not forget that even remote workers are part of your office and that they have other team members as well.
-Team collaborations is a factor that brings in ideas and work abilities together, increasing productivity.
+Team collaboration is a factor that brings in ideas and works abilities together, increasing productivity.
 Apart from work, workers should be able to know and able to reach out to each other, just like an office team.
-Tools like Trello display every task assigned to team members making sure that every remote worker stays in loop of the current work progress by other workers as well.
+Tools like Trello display every task assigned to team members making sure that every remote worker stays in the loop of the current work progress by other workers as well.

-Communicating tools like Slack build a professional as well as a casual environment where employers can make groups for work, give big shoutouts to all team members and also one-on-one chat between all members.
+Communicating tools like Slack build a professional as well as a casual environment where employers can make groups for work, give big shoutouts to all team members, and also one-on-one chat between all members.

 But how to measure productivity?

 Measuring productivity is a tricky job as there is no particular reference to the measure being positive or negative.
-Productivity is a natural measure of outputs over input, so higher the work done in lesser the time possible will result in high productivity.
+Productivity is a natural measure of outputs over input, so the higher the work done in lesser time possible will result in high productivity.

-To measure output, consider the critical results reached by remote workers for a project and for inputs, use tools like Toggl or Harvest to find how much time was spent to accomplish those results.
-These productivity tools allow the estimation and actual time is taken calculation for each different objective that a worker can mention.
-Also note at what frequency the work is being revisited for corrections or additions which could define the complexity of work and the process of completing it, both which can be changed for higher productivity.
+To measure output, consider the critical results reached by remote workers for a project, and for inputs, use tools like Toggl or Harvest to find how much time was spent to accomplish those results.
+These productivity tools allow the estimation and actual time is taken calculate for each different objective that a worker can mention.
+Also note at what frequency the work is being revisited for corrections or additions which could define the complexity of work and the process of completing it, both of which can be changed for higher productivity.

-Take a chance and perform the same measure to your office workers and compare the results with remote workers.
+Take a chance and perform the same measure on your office workers and compare the results with remote workers.
 Which one prevailed as more productive?
 Maybe this could make you rethink your business model!